-With the help of a Packet Sniffer, an attacker can (potentially) read all of the information being passed across a network.
+With the help of a Packet analyzer, an attacker can (potentially) read all of the information being passed across a network.
 This includes the contents of emails, passwords, and potentially even financial information.
 Doing this requires that an attacker has the right privileges, of course, but these can often be obtained using a variety of other hacking tools, such as a man in the middle attack.

 Ideally, Government Agencies use Packet Sniffing to ensure data security, track an organisation's data or monitor internet traffic.

 Businesses and Advertising Agencies may resort to Packet Sniffing as a source of making their advertisements available to more people surfing the internet, analyze their behaviors and alter their tastes and preferences.